 My raw materials are often old: rusty table-top heaters, tarnished candelabras and sometimes a Turkish brazier.
 I envision each shape from all angles before picking up the first tool.
 Then I mold, sand, soften, and use color to build a fixture that is versatile and refined–old but new.

 Art has always needed that balance of function and beauty and Paul Paige designs serve this dual purpose.
 They illuminate where light is needed, but they exude a feeling.

-Check out my exclusive collection, now available at Shades of Light.
+Check out the exclusive collection, now available at Shades of Light.

 Light brings it to life.